quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Retries {#stateless-retry}

 A server can process an initial cryptographic handshake messages from a client without committing any state.
 This allows a server to perform address validation ({{address-validation}}, or to defer connection establishment costs.

-In order to ensure consistent state regarding stream offsets and packet numbers, a server that generates a response to an initial packet without retaining connection state MUST use the Server Stateless Retry packet ({{packet-server-stateless}}).
-This packet causes a client to reset the state of stream 0 and continue the connection attempt with fresh stream state while maintaining the state of the cryptographic handshake.
+A server that generates a response to an initial packet without retaining connection state MUST use the Server Stateless Retry packet ({{packet-server-stateless}}).
+This packet causes a client to reset its transport state and to continue the connection attempt with new connection state while maintaining the state of the cryptographic handshake.

-A server that sends a Server Stateless Retry packet is then not obligated to ensure that it correctly accounts for data already sent on stream 0 either by both itself or by the client.
-Similarly, a server also does not have to remember a randomized initial packet number: the Server Stateless Retry packet includes a copy of the packet number from the client packet.

 A server MUST NOT send multiple Server Stateless Retry packets in response to a client handshake packet.
 Thus, any cryptographic handshake message that is sent